Weaver Creek Spawning Channel

 If you are looking for something to do in October or November, a fun and educational activity for the whole family is to visit one or more of the Salmon Hatcheries or Spawning Channels in the Vancouver area and Fraser Valley.

-One beautiful autumn day recently that’s exactly what a group of us did.
-And to add to our enjoyable day out we put the top down on our miatas and took some lovely country roads out into the Fraser Valley, surrounded by the beautiful red and gold autumn colours.
+One beautiful autumn day that’s exactly what a group of us did.
+And to add to our enjoyable day out we put the top down on our miatas and took some lovely country roads out into the Fraser Valley, surrounded by the beautiful red and gold colours of autumn.
 Our destination – Inch Creek Hatchery just east of Mission, and Weaver Creek Spawning Channel near Harrison Mills.

 Weaver Creek Spawning Channel is a busy place – for salmon and people!
-This year sockeye and chum proliferate.
-Next year will be the pinks.
+In 2018 sockeye and chum proliferated, 2019 is the pinks.
 Chum and sockeye salmon return as mature adults when they are 4 years old.
 Pinks return every 2 years and only on odd-numbered years.

 This spawning channel is over three kilometres long on a course that meanders from Weaver Creek.
 The bed of the channel is gravel and the water is pristine.
 There were hundreds of red and silver salmon struggling to swim upstream jumping over man-made fish ladders and rocks to get to their original spawning grounds where they will lay their eggs.

 The most salmon that have ever been recorded in this channel in one year is 100,000.
 In the spring, when the salmon eggs have grown into small fry they swim out of the channel into Weaver Creek and on to the Harrison River, eventually ending up in the Fraser River and finally the sea.
 Once this spawning cycle has ended the channel is drained and the gravel cleaned ready for the next year.
-Spawning at Weaver Creek takes place between October 15 – 25.
+Peak spawning at Weaver Creek takes place between October 15 – 20 but spawning salmon can be seen from October 6 to November 1.
 There are trails throughout the facility and boards that explain the salmon’s spawning activity and how they are managed at Weaver Creek.